Pillar Guide

 How DollarLiquidity.com measures the regime

-The headline 0–100 reading is the trailing-5-year percentile of that composite.
-Above 80 means tight (top quintile of the last five years).
-Below 20 means loose.
-The middle is neutral.
+The headline 0–100 reading is absolute, not a percentile: below 33 is loose (risk-on), above 67 is tight (risk-off), and the middle is neutral — the same cutoffs in every period, so today is directly comparable to any past date.
 DLI is a coincident gauge of the current stance — not a crisis detector or a multi-day predictor.
 Read the full methodology for the underlying math.

 How to use dollar liquidity in your own framework